-That same downpour of heavy snow also caused the seasonal closure of the road between Tower-Roosevelt and Canyon, which meant the Mt Washburn hike wasn’t accessible.
-Note – this road is closed until May 2022.
+That same downpour of heavy snow also resulted in the seasonal closure of the road between Tower-Roosevelt and Canyon, which meant the Mt Washburn hike wasn’t accessible.

 Every Cloud Has A Silver Lining

-Trees were covered in frozen snow, colorful hot springs were vibrant against white and it was like a Winter wonderland with eerie mist and dense fog creating a surreal but beautiful natural environment.
+Trees were covered in frozen snow and colorful hot springs were vibrant against white snow.
+It was like a winter wonderland with eerie mist and dense fog creating a surreal but beautiful natural environment.

-- Snow pants, Winter jackets and appropriate footwear are required.
+Pack for winter but hope for fall.
+Snow pants, winter jackets and appropriate footwear are required.
 It’s better to be safe than sorry!

-3. Logistics Can Be An Issue In Fall
+3. Yellowstone Logistics Can Be An Issue In October

-Weather naturally leads us into travel logistics and planning for your visit to Yellowstone.
-It’s likely you won’t face any travel issues but in October it is prudent to keep on top of logistics updates around the park.
+It is more than likely you will not face any travel issues but it is prudent to keep on top of roads and logistics around the park.

-Roads don’t officially close until the beginning of November.
-It would take a snow dumping like we experienced to close any roads earlier but it can happen.
+The roads don’t officially close in Yellowstone until the beginning of November.
+It would take a huge snow dumping like we experienced to close any roads earlier but it can happen.

-If the weather plays nicely, you will enjoy freedom of the loop road and be able to park at all attractions without too much fuss.
+If the weather plays nicely, you will enjoy freedom of Yellowstone’s loop road and you will be able to park at all attractions without too much fuss.

 Are you planning to fly to a nearby airport and hire a car to explore Yellowstone?
 Read our in depth guide on the best airports near Yellowstone to help plan your visit.

-- You can see a current road status report and map here.
-This also shows ongoing national park projects which also keep certain areas closed (not just in October but all year in some instances).
+- Keep abreast of the current road status report for Yellowstone.
+This also shows ongoing national park projects which can keep certain areas closed (not just in October but all year in some instances).

 - Add a day or two of fudge around your itinerary if possible in case you can’t get in our out of the park.